Godhart/hass-lights-control/README.md

 Sometimes it's necessary to turn lights to max brightness, fade them out or totally power off.

-Special switches action (double clicks when described in certain manner) or lights control from GUI or by any other means bypassing LightsControl object, may set them to CUSTOM or BLACKOUT state depending on current ON/OFF state.
+Special switches button events (so called 'magic' events) or lights control from GUI or by any other means bypassing LightsControl object, may set them to CUSTOM or BLACKOUT state depending on current ON/OFF state.